“We don’t understand the need for digital credentials”

 As an increasing number of providers begin offering training and education to help fill professional skill gaps, issuers need to remain competitive.
 Issuer A may provide quality education but if competing Issuer B offers quality education and a digital credential, Issuer A is going to miss out.
 We recommend organizations poll their learners to understand how they can make their offering more attractive to current and future candidates.

 “Digital credentialing is expensive”

 Digital credentialing is not expensive but cost effective.
 An organization issuing 1000 credentials at $5 per certificate has paid $5000 for the initial batch.
 That’s without taking into account the staff management time and packaging and postage costs.
-In comparison, an issuer on Accredible’s Lite Plan with no further addons will spend $0.96 per certificate for 1000 certificates delivered instantly.
+In comparison, an issuer on Accredible’s Launch Plan with no further addons will spend $0.96 per certificate for 1000 certificates delivered instantly.

 PDF certificates don’t require the same costs as physical credentials but carry the risk of harm to the issuing brand if the certificate is falsified or fraudulently amended.
 The lack of simple shareability for PDFs also prevents full utilization of user-generated marketing, where recipients are eager to share their awards to their social profiles.

 Digital credentialing is often considered expensive because plans are paid upfront, rather than in incremental batches when credentials are issued.
 This is a narrow view of the cost for digital credentials.
 The additional benefit of increased visibility provides an avenue for generating income.
 The time saved allows staff to be more efficient in their work and contribute to other departments.
 The costs saved over time can be invested back into the company or existing staff.
 This is why we consider the switch to digital credentials as an investment, rather than a cost.